klyed/hivesmartchain/docs/reference/transactions.md

 # Transactions

-Burrow implements a number of transaction types.
-Transactions will be ordered by our consensus mechanism (Tendermint) and applied to our application state machine - replicated across all Burrow nodes.
+HiveSmartChain implements a number of transaction types.
+Transactions will be ordered by our consensus mechanism (Tendermint) and applied to our application state machine - replicated across all HiveSmartChain nodes.
 Each transaction is applied atomically and runs deterministically.
 The transactions contain the arguments for an
 [execution context](https://github.com/klyed/hivesmartchain/tree/main/execution/contexts).

 Our transactions are defined in Protobuf [here](https://github.com/klyed/hivesmartchain/blob/main/protobuf/payload.proto).